samhvw8/Cdatastructures/README.md

-# C Basic
+# data structures and algorithms lab

-*This repo consist of my program in C Basic course in ICT58,HUST*
+*This repo consist of my program in data structures and algorithms lab course in ICT58,HUST*